wildcatting/doge-deluxe/README.md

 }
 ```
 - Reconfigure previous withdraw function as claimRefund
+- Add one or more tests to TestPurchase.sol and add corresponding events in Purchase.sol
-- Implement ERC721 for tokenizing and allowing customers to swap doges via tokens
+- Implement ERC721.sol for tokenizing and allowing customers to swap doges
 - Test and finalize web3/MetaMask boilerplate in index.html
 - Simplify truffle-config.js and README.md to use default Port 7545
 - Add different types of dogs
 - Stylize buttons
-- Display doges purchased by customer in index.html
+- Display doges purchased by customer in index.html (in another window or pop-up alert)
 ```
 function displayDoges(ids) {
   $("#doges").empty();